PostHog/posthog.com/contents/blog/2022-review.md

 We made too many improvements to list on user facing functionality, and infra / ingestion based functionality.
 It feels like we can make new things appear, although Q1 will be a big test - it'll be one of our most ambitious quarters.

 Other teams also get their work out the door quickly, unimpeded by bureaucracy / excessive planning.
-We've had a ton of marketing content appearing, a smooth time with our People and Ops team, and a growth team that can't stop producing winning variants!
+We've had a ton of marketing content appearing, a smooth time with our [People and Ops team](../handbook/small-teams/people), and a [Growth Team](../handbook/small-teams/growth) that can't stop producing winning variants!

 ### I'm really glad we're not doing outbound / went for a growth team instead

 It is always tempting to hire an outbound sales team.
 After all, we can sell the product and retain users, to a tightly defined audience.

-However, it just feels like it'd be very hard to do outbound sales to developers.
-I can't think of a worse group to target this way (this is coming from a place of experience - I've run outbound sales teams before).
+However, it just feels like [it'd be very hard to do outbound sales](../handbook/growth/sales/overview#strategy) to developers.
+I can't think of a worse group to target this way (this is coming from a place of experience - [I've run outbound sales teams](https://www.linkedin.com/in/j-hawkins/) before).

 Instead, we set up a growth team.
 We've had dramatic results from doing this - such as 25% improvements in our activation flow from single experiments.
 Yep, one experiment has led to a 25% increase in our monthly growth, forever.
 That's why we have such a low CAC payback period...

-If we _had_ hired a sales team, I guarantee we'd be focussing on how to send more cold emails more effectively versus the more leveraged work of improving our onboarding, activation and billing flows.
+If we _had_ hired a sales team, I guarantee we'd be focusing on how to send more cold emails more effectively versus the more leveraged work of improving our onboarding, activation and billing flows.

-### We can take pride in not focussing on number of staff / investors
+### We can take pride in not focusing on number of staff / investors

 Lots of companies raised very hyped funding rounds in 2021 - we didn't.
 We are confident we made the right call not to do this, but we felt that we were going against the grain.
 It was really cool to talk about this stuff openly with our team, and to see how quickly we started taking pride in building a real company.

 ### Doing more of what works in many parts of the company has been great

 In Go To Market, it's always tempting to explore new channels.
 However, in 2022, we really benefited from understanding where our growth was _actually_ coming from, and doing more of those things.
 This meant content marketing and word of mouth growth.

+### Our free support quality has been a bit variable

+We get around twice as many community support questions now as we did last year.
+We've not tracked it, but it feels like we're a lot more rushed as a result when trying to get to everything.

+We've implemented multiple things to try to improve this - Squeak,

 ### Staying on top of i/c work as a cofounder with 40 people is hard